nationalarchives/ds-wagtail/docs/infrastructure/api-tokens.md

 # API tokens

-Use the `manage_api_token` management command to create, refresh, or delete API tokens used by the API auth flow.
+Use the `manage_api_token` and `list_api_tokens` management commands to create, refresh, or delete API tokens used by the API auth flow.

 ```sh
 # Create a new token